NuSTAR as an Axion Helioscope: NuSTAR's Solar Observation Campaigns

+Fig.~\ref{fig:axion_spectrum} shows the expected photon flux from our signal region $R<0.1 R_\odot$.
+We can see that, as expected, the signal peaks at around 4 keV.
+Fig.~\ref{fig:prob_of_h} shows that for masses larger than $10^{-6}$~eV, the conversion probability stops growing at lower and lower altitude in the solar atmosphere, leading to a reduced photon flux.
+This explains the drop in the photon production for $m_a \gtrsim 10^{-6}$~eV seen in Figure~\ref{fig:axion_spectrum}.

-\subsection{NuSTAR's Solar Observation Campaigns}
+\section{NuSTAR's Solar Observation Campaigns}

-NuSTAR has observed the Sun several times since 2014, and an overview of these with quick-look plots is available at~\cite{iain_github}.
-These have predominantly targeted weakly flaring active regions, often not at disk center \citep{Grefenstette_2016,paterson}, and so have not been optimal for axion searches.
-Even when NuSTAR points at quieter regions of the solar disk, stray X-rays that experience only one reflection in the two-stage optics, called ``ghost rays,'' can still be detected from active regions outside the $12'\times12'$ field of view~\cite{Grefenstette_2016}.
-Thus, the whole solar disk needs to be quiet for optimal axion searches.
-The minimum in the 11-year solar activity cycle hence provides a unique opportunity to study the quiet Sun emission, and NuSTAR had several campaigns targeting it through 2018-2020.
-Of these, the 21-Feb-2020 campaign is the best for axion work as it is a long dwell at the disk center, during a period of very low solar activity, 9 orbits of observations producing about 23.3~ks of data in each of the two NuSTAR telescope modules.
-Even during this time, there are faint X-ray features in the solar atmosphere, X-ray bright points, detailed analysis of which are presented in~\cite{paterson}.
-These features have spectra consistent with optically-thin thermal emission sources.
-In the majority, the effective temperature of this emission is $\leq$3~MK (with occasional short-lived brightening closer to 4MK).
-Such sources produce X-ray spectra very sharply decreasing with photon energy, and essentially undetectable above other background sources above 4-5 keV.
-There are other NuSTAR solar disk center observations from the time during this solar minimum, but these were taken as part of mosaics of the whole solar disk, such that they only constitute about 100s (0.1 ks) of data.
-The next solar minimum is not until $\sim$2030, therefore the 2020 NuSTAR observations are the best available X-ray satellite data for axion analysis.
+Since 2014, NuSTAR has conducted several observations of the Sun, with an overview of these observations and quick-look plots available in~\cite{iain_github}.
+These observations have primarily focused on weakly flaring active regions, often located away from the disk center and therefore, not ideal for axion searches.
+Even when NuSTAR targets quieter regions of the solar disk, stray X-rays—referred to as ``ghost rays"—can still be detected hindering low-event studies.
+These rays result from a single reflection in the two-bounce optics and can originate from active regions outside the $10'\times10'$ field of view~\cite{Grefenstette_2016}.
+As a result, for axion searches, the entire solar disk must be relatively quiet.
+The minimum of the 11-year solar activity cycle provided a unique opportunity to study the emission from the quiet Sun, and NuSTAR conducted several campaigns targeting this period from 2018 to 2020.
+Among these, the 21-Feb-2020 campaign offers the best data for axion studies: This campaign involved a long dwell at the disk center during a period of very low solar activity, with 9 orbits of observations yielding approximately 23.8~ks and 24.9~ks of data from NuSTAR's telescope modules $A$ and $B$, respectively.
+Despite the quiet conditions, faint X-ray features, known as X-ray bright points, are present in the solar atmosphere.
+A detailed analysis of these features is presented in~\cite{sarah24}, where their spectra are found to be consistent with optically-thin thermal emission sources.
+The effective temperature of these emissions is typically $\leq$3~MK, with occasional brief brightening reaching closer to 4 MK.
+Such sources produce X-ray spectra that steeply decrease with photon energy, making them nearly undetectable above 4 ~keV amidst the background noise.
+While other NuSTAR observations from this solar minimum exist, they were part of mosaics covering the entire solar disk, contributing only about 100 extra seconds of data.